ghaerr/elks/elkscmd/basic/README.md

 ======================
 From Robin Edwards' ArduinoBASIC (https://github.com/robinhedwards/ArduinoBASIC).

 A complete BASIC interpreter for your 80's home computer!
-The BASIC supports almost all the usual features, with float and string variables, multi-dimensional arrays, FOR-NEXT, GOSUB-RETURN, etc.
+This BASIC supports almost all the usual features, with float and string variables, multi-dimensional arrays, FOR-NEXT, GOSUB-RETURN, etc.

 BASIC Language
 --------------